dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

             }
         }
     },
-    state: {}, // optional starting state of the covenant, may be overridden
+    state: {}, // optional initial state of the covenant, may be overridden
     installer: { // any required children are specified here
         customers: {
             covenant: 'collection',